Irenezs/Notes/Untitled.md

 - $^A_ZX$ is notation for chemicals, where $A$ is the proton number, $Z$ is the nucleon number, and $X$ is the chemical symbol.
 - An isotope is a variation of an atom where it has the same proton number, but a different nucleon number.
 - Ions are atoms that have an overall charge, due to gaining or losing orbital electrons.
-- A photon is a quantum of energy given by the equation $E=hf$, $h$ is Planck's constant
+- A photon is a discrete quantum of energy given by the equation $E=hf$, $h$ is Planck's constant, $f$ is the frequency of the photon.
+- Photons are released from annihilation, which is where a particle and its antiparticle touch and their mass is converted into energy.